NattiShakira/effective-testing-java/assignment01/atoi/Documentation.md

 #### Business Rules
 The core functionality of the programs is to transform a string rapresentation of a number into a 32-bit signed integer.
 #### Inputs
 The input received is a String.
-It can be of any type, like null, empty.
+It can be of any type.

 #### Outputs
 The output of the programs is an integer value, it comprises the sign value when present.